 These types of instruments require only limited space (1 to 2 m in general).
 They are, therefore, useful when no visibility objects or light sources are available (on board ships, by roadsides, and so forth).
 Since the measurement relates only to a very small volume of air, the representativeness of measurements for the general state of the atmosphere at the site may be open to question.
 However, this representativeness can be improved by averaging a number of samples or measurements.
 In addition, smoothing of the results is sometimes achieved by eliminating extreme values.

 The use of these types of instruments has often been limited to specific applications (for example, highway visibility measurements, or to determine whether fog is present) or when less precise MOR measurements are adequate.
-These instruments are now being used in increasing numbers in automatic meteorological observation systems because of their ability to measure MOR over a wide range and their relatively low susceptibility to pollution compared with transmissometers.
+These instruments are now being used in increasing numbers in automatic meteorological observation systems because of their ability to measure MOR over a wide range and their relatively low susceptibility to contamination of optical surfaces compared with transmissometers.

 Figure 9.6.
 Visibility meter measuring scattered light over a wide angle